msb/msb.github.io/songs-sung.md

 - Half the World Away - Oasis
 - Handbags And Gladrags - Stereophonics
 - If You Could Read My Mind - Gordon Lightfoot
-- In My Life - The Beatles
 - Made Of Stone - The Stone Roses
 - Total Eclipse of the Heart (abridged) - Bonnie Tyler
-- Valerie - Amy Winehouse
-- Viva La Vida - Coldplay
-- Wish You Were Here - Pink Floyd
-- With A Little Help From My Friends - The Beatles
-- Wonderful World - Sam Cooke
 - Word up - Cameo
 - Yellow - Coldplay

 ### Songs sung by Cambridge Ukulele on 22/06/2025

-- Beach Boys Medley
+- Viva La Vida - Coldplay
-- Best Of My Love - Eagles
+- Losing My Religion - REM
+- Make Me Smile - Steve Harley
+- Sunny Afternoon - The Kinks
+- Monkey Man - Toots and the Maytals
 - Faith - George Michael
 - Fields Of Gold - Sting
-- I Shot The Sheriff - Bob Marley
 - I'll Fly Away - Alison Krauss and Gillian Welch
 - Lola - The Kinks
-- Losing My Religion - REM
 - Mad World - Gary Jules
-- Make Me Smile - Steve Harley
 - Meet Me On The Corner - Lindisfarne
+- Beach Boys Medley
+- Best Of My Love - Eagles
+- I Shot The Sheriff - Bob Marley
 - Midnight Special - Lead Belly
-- Monkey Man - Toots and the Maytals
 - Stand By Me - Oasis & Ben E King
-- Sunny Afternoon - The Kinks
 - Take it Easy - The Eagles
 - Titanium - David Guetta ft.
 Sia
 - TRUSTFALL - P!nk
 - Try A Little Tenderness - Otis Reading
-- Viva La Vida - Coldplay
 - When The Night Feels My Song - Bedouin Soundclash
 - Why Does it Always Rain on Me - Travis
 - Why Don't We Start from Here - Lucy Spraggan

 ### Songs sung by Cambridge Ukulele on 25/05/2025

+- Viva La Vida - Coldplay
+- Sunny Afternoon - The Kinks
+- Blitzkrieg Bop - The Ramones
+- I Predict a Riot - Kaiser Chiefs
+- Meet Me On The Corner - Lindisfarne
+- Summer In The City - The Lovin' Spoonful
+- Summertime Blues - Eddie Cochran
+- Three Little Birds - Bob Marley
 - Bad Moon Rising - Creedence Clearwater Revival
 - Blister in the Sun - The Violent Femmes
-- Blitzkrieg Bop - The Ramones
 - Chelsea Dagger - The Fratellis
 - Cracklin Rosie - Neil Diamond
 - Dreams - Cranberries, The
 - Hard Days Night - The Beatles
 - Have You Ever Seen the Rain - Creedence Clearwater
 - I Only Want to Be With You - Dusty Springfield
-- I Predict a Riot - Kaiser Chiefs
 - Love Shack - The B-52s
-- Meet Me On The Corner - Lindisfarne
 - Mercedes Benz - Janis Joplin
-- Summer In The City - The Lovin' Spoonful
 - Summer of 69 - Bryan Adams
-- Summertime Blues - Eddie Cochran
-- Sunny Afternoon - The Kinks
 - Sympathy For The Devil - The Rolling Stones
 - There She Goes - The La's
 - They're Red Hot - Robert Johnson
 - Think It Over - Buddy Holly
 - This is the Life - Amy MacDonald
 - Thorn in my Side - Eurythmics
-- Three Little Birds - Bob Marley
-- Viva La Vida - Coldplay